 Fees — Each test has a unique fee.
 (See Fees)

 Testing Window — During the application process, applicants choose a three month window during which they will take their exam.
 The window allows for flexibility to schedule a convenient test date.
 (See the Windows)

 Scheduling — Applicants must schedule the exam location and time with Pearson VUE testing centers.
-Please allow 48 hours from the time you receive a scheduling authorization from NICET before contacting Pearson VUE to schedule.
-To receive the most convenient scheduling options reserve your location and time as soon as possible.
+Once your application has been processed, candidates who mail an application will be issued an eligibility notification with information on contacting Pearson VUE to schedule.
+Candidates who apply online will schedule immediately after payment is processed.
+To receive the most convenient scheduling options, it is highly encouraged to apply online to reserve your location and time as soon as possible.

 Pearson VUE — NICET's chosen test administration vendor for computer-based tests (CBT).
 Pearson VUE has hundreds of testing locations with convenient hours.